 - Access to the RMCAD campus and its facilities is granted via valid RMCAD identification cards for currently enrolled students, faculty, and employees.
-Buildings may require the use of the identification card for entry. - Non-registered students, guests, and visitors are required to sign in at the front desk on the first-floor entrance of the Texas building; present a valid government-issued photo ID and vehicle make, model, and license plate number and provide a legitimate purpose for visiting the campus. - Visitors will be issued a campus ID and Vehicle Tag.
-Campus IDs shall be worn and visible at all times.
+Buildings may require the use of the identification card for entry. - Non-registered students, guests, and visitors are required to sign in at the front desk on the first-floor entrance of the Texas building or register with Security by calling 303-567-7271; present a valid government-issued photo ID and vehicle make, model, and license plate number and provide a legitimate purpose for visiting the campus. - On weekdays check in at the Texas Reception Desk (through the north double doors) - On weekends check in with Security at the number above. - Visitors may be issued a campus ID and Vehicle Tag.
+Campus ID's shall be worn and visible at all times.
 Vehicle Tags shall be placed on the front windshield of the registered vehicle. - The conduct of a guest or visitor shall not interfere with the educational process or learning environment.
 Guests and visitors to the College are expected to abide by all operational regulations and guidelines, including safety and access restrictions.
 RMCAD reserves the right to remove or restrict guests and visitors from its facilities who violate guidelines or who cause disruptions to programs, activities, services and/or classes, or for any other reason deemed necessary by the College. - Presence in the classrooms is restricted to enrolled students and/or visitors with a legitimate academic purpose. - Visitors seeking to participate in, or observe, an active classroom require written authorization from (1) the Program Chair of the class the visitor is seeking to observe and (2) the Office of Student Affairs.
 The authorization should then be directed to (3) the Director of Campus Security for awareness within 24 hours.